senatoker/Netflix-usage-analysis/README.md

 4) Is there a correlation the between days of the week and my watching habits?

 # Data Sources
-I have three main sources of data:
+I have main source of data and three other sources to deepining, cleaning and organizing the data.

 ## Netflix Viewing Data:
    I obtained data directly from my Netflix account by downloading my Viewing Activity from the accounting settings.
 This dataset contains a list of titles of shows or movies I have watched, along with the corresponding dates of viewing.
 Since this data only includes basic information, I am going to enrich it by fetching additional metadata such as genres, IMDb ratings, release years, and other details using the following: